 For this reason, Orca 1 is unsuitable for anyone with a lower back or other condition which could be aggravated by jarring of the body; and for anyone who cannot maintain a firm grip on the boat’s hand-holds.

-For the same reason, we do not recommend a cruise on Orca 1 for women during pregnancy.
+For the same reason, a cruise on Orca 1 is also unsuitable for women during pregnancy.

 If you are not sure whether our cruise is right for you, then please ask.
 We will be happy to advise.

 We regret that we cannot accommodate wheelchairs on Orca 1.

 However, for passengers with limited mobility, there is suitable parking close to our office at Gairloch Harbour, and the pontoon where our boats are moored is accessible by wheelchair.

 We can provide assistance with boarding and disembarkment of our boats.
 Please ask.
 We will be delighted to discuss your requirements.